Dylan Byers

 Dylan Byers is an American journalist.
-He is a founding partner and senior correspondent at Puck, a news startup that covers Hollywood, Silicon Valley, Wall Street and Washington.
-He previously served as a senior media reporter at NBC News, where he authored the Byers Market newsletter and hosted the Byers Market podcast, and at CNN, where he authored the Pacific newsletter.
+He is a founding partner and senior correspondent at Puck, where he writes a newsletter about media called In The Room.
+He previously served as the senior media reporter at NBC News, where he authored the Byers Market newsletter and hosted the Byers Market podcast, and at CNN.
 He has also worked at Politico and Adweek.

 Early life and education

 Byers was born to Margaret Carol Lewis and Judson Thomas Byers in Seattle, Washington.
 Both parents served as deputy mayor of Seattle, with a gap between them: Margaret first (1981–89), then Tom nine years later (1998–2002).
 Margaret was subsequently the director of a network of philanthropists in the Seattle area, and Judson is a founding partner of a public policy consulting firm.

 Byers attended Lakeside School in Seattle, from which he graduated in 2004, and Bard College in Annandale-on-Hudson, New York, from which he graduated in 2008.